semgrep/semgrep-docs/docs/semgrep-code/glossary.md

 ## Diff-aware scan

-A diff-aware scan is a type of scan that shows only the findings that have been caused by changes in files starting from a certain Git baseline.
+A diff-aware scan is a type of scan that shows only the findings that have been caused by changes in files starting from a specific Git baseline.
 It is typically performed on feature branches when a pull or merge request is opened.

 ## Full scan